juju/docs/src/en/models-cmr.md

 CMR addresses the case where one may wish to centralize services within one model and share them with disparate models.
 One can imagine models dedicated to tasks such as service monitoring, block storage, and database backends.
+Another use case would be when you are simply using different cloud types.

 The commands related specifically to this subject are: